-- Lectures: eight hours a week - Research Skills: around 6 hours a week for lab practicals; 1 hour a week for computer practicals; and 1 hour a week for group discussion. - Tutorials: one hour a week, plus preparation time.
+- Lectures: 8 hours a week

+- Lab practicals: 6 hours a week

+- Computer practicals: 1 hour a week

+- Group discussions: 1 hour a week (for majority of weeks)

+- Tutorials: one hour a week, plus preparation time.
+Please note that these are the responsibility of Colleges and will vary.

 In the second, third and fourth years, variable hours are also spent on research projects.